La Femme (band)

-La Femme is a French psych-punk rock band established by guitarist Sacha Got and keyboard player Marlon Magnée in 2010 in Biarritz.
-Several members joined later, including bass player Sam Lefevre, drummer Noé Delmas, and Lucas Nunez.
+La Femme are a French rock band established by guitarist Sacha Got and keyboard player Marlon Magnée in 2010 in Biarritz.
+Several members joined later, including former lead singer Clémence Quélennec (until 2019), bass player Sam Lefevre, drummer Noé Delmas, and Lucas Nunez.
 Other members include Clara Luciani, Jane Peynot and Marilou Chollet.

 The band's music has been described as synthetic and hypnotic.
 It mixes elements of cold wave, punk, and yéyé, with musical influence from artists such as Sparks, The Velvet Underground, and Kraftwerk.

 La Femme released three EPs from 2010 to 2013, titled La Femme EP, La Podium #1, and La Femme.
-Their debut full-length, Psycho Tropical Berlin, was released on April 8, 2013.
+Their debut full-length, Psycho Tropical Berlin, was released on 8 April 2013.
 La Femme earned the French award Victoires de la Musique in the category "Album revelation" in February 2014.
+Their second album, Mystère received some international acclaim.

-On April 2, 2021 the group released their highly anticipated third album, Paradigmes, featuring several previously released tracks.
+On 2 April 2021, the group released their third album, Paradigmes, featuring several previously released tracks.
+Their fourth album, Rock Machine, was released on 11 October 2024.